manifoldfinance/documentation/docs/index.md

-# Manifold Finance
+# Omnibus

-This documentation is compromised of:
+This documentation outlines the imlementaiton of both the core and periphery protocols and applications that compromise the Manifold `stack`.

+### Sections:

 - OpenMEV
 - Manifold Stratagies
-- Associated Libraries
+- Associated Libraries/Development
+- Staking and FOLD
+- Registry

 ## OpenMEV